fommil/fpmortals/manuscript/wip.md

   [error]                                          ^
 ~~~~~~~~

-Recall from Chapter 4.1 that `refineV` returns an `Either`, as the compiler
+Recall from Chapter 4.1 that `refineV` returns an `Either`, as the compiler has
-has now reminded us.
+reminded us.

 As the typeclass author of `Default`, we can do better than `Functor` and
 provide a `MonadError[Default, String]`: